 Are Stuffed Peppers Healthy?

 There are multiple debates about whether or not this dish is healthy and good for you.
-It certainly is healthy.
+It certainly can be healthy.
 According to good experts, this dish is healthy and suitable for consumption because it is prepared with healthy ingredients like bell peppers, quinoa, and veggies.

 Again, food experts deem this dish healthy because its main component, the bell pepper, has numerous health benefits.